vineelkovvuri/vineelkovvuri.github.io/content/_index.markdown

 # VINEEL KOVVURI

 **Hi!** I'm **Vineel Kovvuri**, currently working as a Senior Software Engineer at **Microsoft** in Redmond, Washington.
 With around 13 years of experience, I graduated with a Master's degree from **IIIT Hyderabad**.
-I love teaching, hence I've created this website to share that passion at no cost :muscle:
+I love teaching, hence I've created this website to share that passion for free :muscle:

 | Course                                               | Timing (IST) | Start Date | Meeting Invite                       |
 |------------------------------------------------------|--------------|------------|--------------------------------------|